__________

 Any Bout that does not allow Knees "AND" Elbows to the Head & Body of a Fighter is considered "MODIFIED" Muay Thai.

-This can mean bouts with Knees to the Body only, Limited or no Clinch (Such as K-1), Elbows to the Body only, etc.
+This can mean bouts with Knees to the Body only, Limited Clinch, Elbows to the Body only, etc.

 WHICH MEANS